 Miriam also has experience representing interested parties under section 10A of the Proceeds of Crime Act 2002.
 She recently acted for an interested party in contested confiscation proceedings where the alleged benefit was over £1 million and there were parallel property determinations and divorce proceedings in the Family Court.
 Through experience such as this, Miriam has learnt how the involvement of a third party can assist the defendant in reducing the assets available for confiscation.

-In addition to confiscation, Miriam acts in and advises on cash seizure and forfeiture, restraint, section 22 and 23 applications and enforcement.
+In addition to confiscation, Miriam acts in and advises on applications for production orders, cash seizure and forfeiture, restraint, account freezing orders, section 22 and 23 applications and enforcement.

 Miriam has extensive experience of prosecuting cases on behalf of local authorities and private prosecutors.